mika-jpd/Variability_of_Slave_Transactions_Analysis/README.md

-# Slave Price Analysis with PCA
+# Case Study on the Variability of Slave Transactions

 ## Table of Contens
 * [Description](#description)